Trudy E. Hall

 Trudy’s career in private education took her from Jamaica, to the Near East, to numerous schools along the U.S. coast, to the Midwest and back.
 Her positions of leadership in independent school education include Associate Head of the Hutchison School, Head of Miss Hall’s School, Dean of the Culver Girls Academy, Dean of Faculty of the Culver Academies, guidance counselor and admissions officer at the Savannah Country Day School, and Dean of Students at Stoneleigh-Burnham School.
 She also taught geography at the International School in Saudi Arabia and social studies at Culver and Stoneleigh-Burnham.

-She is currently the President of the Board of Trustees of the National Coalition of Girls' Schools (NCGS) and a member of the Board of Directors of the Santa Fe Leadership Center.
+She is currently the President of the Board of Trustees of the National Coalition of Girls' Schools (NCGS) and a member of the Board of Directors of Leadership + Design.
 In addition, she has served on the boards of the New York State Association of Independent Schools (NYSAIS), the Robert C. Parker School, the YWCA of the Capital District, the Rensselaer County Chamber of Commerce, and Head Mistresses Association of the East.

 Trudy is an avid international traveler, and her favorite avocation is visiting schools throughout the United States and around the world.